brianbellini/Mancala/README.md

 	Basics:
-	Game starts with Green player (Indicated by green triangle on left), once turn ends, player changes to Red (Indicated by red triangle on right).
+	Game starts with Green player (Indicated by green triangle on left).
+	Once turn ends, player changes to Red (Indicated by red triangle on right).

 	Green owns the top row of pockets, Red owns the bottom row of pockets.